2020 KTM 300XC-W

 The JD Tuner appears to help compliment the power valve adjustments.
 As for necessity, we believe It will come down to your personal preference rather than unleashing hidden performance.
 Consider it as another tool to fine tune to your personal preference.
 We will provide updates and further test information as they become available.
 Additional details of the power valve and JD Tuner adjustments, results, and testers comments can be found in the video of the 300XC-w test series at dirtbiketest.com.

 One of the disconcerting experiences we had with the motor, which has been a known condition with previous TPI models, is that as you transition from big changed in altitude without stopping the engine, the bike appears to start running lean or rich (but opposite of how a carb would behave).
 We were able to determine that by stopping the motor and restarting, the ECU would re-calibrate itself to provide the correct mixture at that altitude.
 We had hoped the new barometric pressure sensor would have helped alleviate this phenomena.
-Inquiries have been made to KTM engineering for an explanation.
-We will update this test when more information becomes available.
-This is really the only issue we have with the entire bike.
+Perhaps this was a nostalgic feature for the good old days when the carburetor ruled the world?

 The wide ratio transmission has as excellent spacing from 1st through 6th gear.
 First gear, when combined with the TPI system, will let you release the clutch and chug along.
 Very nice for beginners and the elderly trail rider.
 If you are racing, 1st gear is not used except in extreme terrain.
 We know - during the races at the introduction, our very experienced test rider, (1st OA A50, 1st OA A40), accidentally shifted into 1st gear several times and really wish he hadn’t.